marcinpz/obsidian-knowledge-base/English/Work/Blockchain/blockchain.md

 > **Tip**: Start with a simple blockchain like ~~Ethereum’s Ropsten testnet~~ (deprecated, use [[Sepolia]], [[Holesovice]] - [Holesky Testnet](https://holesky.ethpandaops.io/)) to experiment!

 ## Platforms:
-- [[alchemy]] - The complete web3 development platform for wallets, rollups, and apps
+- [[Alchemy]] - The complete web3 development platform for wallets, rollups, and apps